 An extensive planting program was conducted.
 At the same time, irrigation and protection of plantings were also undertaken to maximize their survival.
 Vegetation management, put into place before, during and after construction was an important consideration and key to successful restoration of the ROW.

 Once the new Anchor Loop line was activated, attention turned to continuing the pipeline right-of-way restoration program.
 In 2009, several major restoration activities (in addition to ongoing monitoring work) helped ensure a positive project legacy in both Jasper National Park and Mount Robson Provincial Park.

 - Seeding — Most of the pipeline right-of-way was seeded immediately following the project’s completion, except for a six-kilometre section near Hargreaves, BC, completed in 2009.
 Dozens of different native seed species were applied to disturbed areas along the right-of-way.
 Most seeding was done using a method known as boomseeding, where seed is spread using tractor-pulled equipment.
 For hard-to-reach areas, such as slopes and steep banks, hydroseeding (hydro mulching using a slurry of seed and mulch) was used.
 In smaller, more inaccessible areas such as river and stream banks, broadcast seeding was done by hand.
 In BC, a large portion of seeding was completed by air.

 - Using locally collected plant material, more than 220,000 native plants were propagated for restoration of riparian areas and sensitive ecosites.
-Examples of the unique approaches to restore lands in this sensitive project setting included: seeding with reclamation unit-specific native species; seeding with supplementary native seed mixes for special situations within reclamation units (calcareous soils, non-attractant areas); and, establishing forb plant islands along the right-of-way to aid seed dispersion and support biodiversity.
+Examples of the unique approaches to restore lands in this sensitive project setting included: seeding with reclamation unit-specific native species; seeding with supplementary native seed mixes for special situations within reclamation units (calcareous soils, non-attractant areas); and establishing forb plant islands along the ROW to aid seed dispersion and support biodiversity.